corby-dev/corby/README.md

 `bot_prefx_default` - bot prefix\
 `ownerId` - your discord id\
 `default_cooldowm_seconds` - User cannot use more than one command at this time\
-`defaultColor` - RGB color for embeds\
-`errorColor` - RGB color for embeds that inform the user that something went wrong\
-`successColor` - RGB color for embeds that inform the user that something went well\
-`starboardColor` - RGB color for embeds used for starboards\
 `emoteTrash` - emote of waste bascket (unicode)\
 `emoteStar` - emote of star (unicode)\
 `emoteWhiteCheckMark` - emote of white check mark (unicode)\